bitlogik/pyWalletConnect/README.md

 Remember to keep track of the request id, as it is needed for `.reply(req_id, result)` ultimately when sending the processing result back to the dapp service.
 One way is to provide the id in argument in your processing methods.
 Also this can be done with global or shared parameters.

-When a WCClient object created from a WC link is closed or deleted, it will send to the dapp a closing session message.
+When a WCClient object (created from a WC link) is closed or deleted, it will automatically send to the dapp a closing session message.

 ```python

 def process_sendtransaction(call_id, tx):
     # Processing the RPC query eth_sendTransaction
     # Collect the user approval about the tx query